Floralens: a Deep Learning Model for the Portuguese Native Flora: Results

-We considered two additional test sets: a random sample of 10,000 labeled images from the PlantCLEF'22-23~\cite{plantclef2022,goeau2022} competition, and a sample of close to 1,500 images from Wikipedia.
-The PlantCLEF data we used was only a small sample of the entire ``trusted'' training set of PlantCLEF~\cite{planclef_trusted_training_set} that comprises approximately 2.9 million images covering 80,000 plant species.
+We analyze two additional datasets: a random sample of 10,000 labeled images from the PlantCLEF'22-23~\cite{plantclef2022} competition, and a sample of close to 1,500 images from Wikipedia.
+The PlantCLEF data used here represent a small subset of the full ``trusted" training set~\cite{planclef_trusted_training_set}, which contains about $2.9$ million images across 80,000 plant species.
 The repository is trusted as the image labels were obtained from academic sources or collaborative platforms like Pl@ntNet or iNaturalist.
-Our subset was built by first filtering out species not covered by the Floralens model, obtaining data for 1,593 (out of 1,678) species, and then randomly sampling 10,000 images.
+Our subset was constructed by first filtering out species not covered by the Floralens model, providing us with data for 1,593 (out of 1,678) species.
+From these data, we then randomly sampled 10,000 images.

-As for the Wikipedia test set, the images were identified through the Wikimedia REST API search functionality~\cite{wikimedia_rest_api}.
+As for the Wikipedia dataset, the images were identified through the Wikimedia REST API~\cite{wikimedia_rest_api}.
 For each species in the Floralens domain, we used the species name as the keyword for a REST API search.
-Among other information, the search result typically yields a reference to an image stored at Wikipedia which we then considered for addition to the test set.
-After obtaining the images, we filtered out illustrations, herbarium specimens, and duplicates (associated with more than one species).
-Duplicates typically arise because the search may yield an image of a different species in the same genus, e.g., if the target species' name does not have a Wikipedia page.
-Through this process, we obtained a dataset of 1,351 images for an equal number of species (one image per species).
-Compared to the PlantCLEF test set, the identifications associated with these images are less reliable as they result from an uncontrolled crowd-sourced effort with no specific directives for validation.
+The search result typically yields a reference to an image stored at Wikipedia, which we then considered for addition to the dataset.
+After collecting the images, we filtered out illustrations, herbarium specimens, and duplicates linked to multiple species.
+Duplicates often occur when the search returns an image of a different species from the same genus—for instance, when the target species lacks its own Wikipedia page.
+Wikipedia identifications tend to be less reliable, as they result from a crowd-sourced effort with no specific directives for species validation.
+Through this process, we obtained a dataset of 1,351 images for an equal number of species (one per species).

-Table~\ref{tab:test-sets} shows the results of the Floralens model for these test sets considered in terms of the Top-1, Top-5, and \mrrs{} metrics.
-We also recall the overall FTLS results (from Table~\ref{tab:test-split-results}) for easy comparison.
-We can observe that the PlantCLEF and Wikipedia test set results are marginally lower than those obtained for the FLTS, (by 0.02/0.03 in all metrics).
-The results show that the Floralens model performs well with datasets other than our base test suite.
+Figure~\ref{fig:sgf_species} shows the results of the Floralens model for these datasets evaluated in terms of the Top-1, Top-5, and \mrrs{} metrics for species prediction.
+We also recall the overall FLTS results (from Figure~\ref{fig:floralens_baseline_results}) for easy comparison.
+The results for the PlantCLEF and Wikipedia datasets are marginally lower than those for FLTS ($0.02$ to $0.03$ in all metrics), suggesting that the Floralens model performs well with datasets other than our base test suite.